Neuromancer

 The use of numbers in names is ingenious too, such as 3Jane or 8Jean for what we might call senior, junior or Jane III, for a new twist on King 8Henry.

-Note that the videogame Cyberpunk 2077 is NOT based on this book, but you may appreciate Neuromancer more if you've played the game or know anything about it.
+The video game Cyberpunk 2077 is NOT based on this book, but you may appreciate Neuromancer more if you've played the game or know a little about it.

 Share this review: